Perfect Homemade Lemon Curd

 The possibilities are bountiful.
 It makes lovely gifts.
 You can also can it but, you won’t need to.
-Homemade Lemon Curd is wonderful on everything from toast, biscuits and scones to cakes, muffins and cookies.
+Homemade Lemon Curd is yummy on everything from toast, biscuits and scones to cakes, muffins and cookies.

 Use it as a filling for doughnuts, tarts, pies and eclairs.
 Mix with plain yogurt, ice cream, custard and smoothies.

-Did I mention fruit dip?
+And did I mention fruit dip?
 Let’s see what you can come up with!

-- Zest outer yellow peel of the lemons avoiding the white pith.
+- Zest outer yellow peel of the lemons, avoiding the white pith.
 Then juice the lemons.

-- In a food processor pulse the sugar, and 1 tablespoon of lemon zest, until finely ground.
+- In a food processor pulse the sugar and 1 tablespoon of lemon zest until finely ground.

 - Add the butter the the food processor and cream thoroughly.
-Then add ½ cup of lemon juice, salt, and eggs one at a time until combined.
+Then add 1/2 cup of lemon juice, salt, and eggs one at a time until combined.

-- Pour the mixture into a 2 quart sauce pot on stove top and heat on medium-low, stirring until it begins to simmer and thicken.
+- Pour the mixture into a 2-quart sauce pot on stove top and heat on medium-low, stirring until it begins to simmer and thicken.
 Once it reaches 170 degrees on a candy thermometer, remove from heat.
 (This takes approximately 8-10 minutes.)

 - Serve warm on your favorite baked goods or chill and serve as desired.